 If you’re worried your child is sliding into depression, don’t panic.
-There are things you can do to help at home.
+There are things you can do to help.
 Encouraging them to make changes in how they’re thinking and how they manage their feelings can help head off serious depression before it gets worse.
 Start by helping your child:

 - Stay active.
 Encourage kids to engage in activities that will give them a sense of accomplishment, pleasure, fun, or social connection every day.
 Doing something for others can lift spirits.
 Activity itself helps protect against (and sometimes treat) depression.

 - Keep a sense of perspective.
-People experiencing depression often magnify problems or only pay attention only to negative information, screening out positive events and experiences.
+People experiencing depression often magnify problems or screen out positive events and experiences.
 Help your child avoid exaggerating or obsessing on how bad things are right now.
-As parents it helps if you model this for your children, by avoiding what clinicians call “catastrophizing” – obsessing over terrible things that “could happen” or only focusing on the worst possible outcomes.
+As parents it helps if you model this for your children, by avoiding what clinicians call “catastrophizing” – obsessing over the worst possible outcomes.

 - Tolerate uncertainty and ambiguity.
 These are uncertain times.
-There are no guarantees (other than that the pandemic will end and that, at some point, we’ll return to a more normal life).
-Mindfulness practices can help your child resist obsessing on frightening possibilities and accept the uncertainty of the moment.
+There are no guarantees about when the pandemic will end, so we can only live with it.
+Mindfulness practices can help your child accept the uncertainty of the moment.
 You can help by expressing confidence that they can manage it.

 - Challenge negative thoughts.
 Getting stuck in negative thinking patterns that are distorted or unrealistic can contribute to depression and make painful feelings seem overwhelming.
-This can be especially difficult to combat right now.
-Encourage your child to evaluate the evidence for the things that upset them, for example, if your child feels like this will go on forever and they’ll never see their friends again.
-Go through the facts: Realistically, this will not go on forever.
+For example, your child may be thinking this will go on forever and they’ll never see their friends again.
+Help them think through the facts: Realistically, this will not go on forever.
 So, what are some things they could do to feel more connected with friends in the meantime?

 - Make plans.
 Work together to come up with a plans or activities that will help them feel more engaged.
 For example: If taking an online dance class would help them get some much-needed exercise, get started by looking up cool classes online and make a project of creating a practice space.
-If they’re bored, agree you’ll both try to learn a new skill, like knitting, or bread baking.
-Or if they just miss being social, encourage them to start a FaceTime book group, or make a nightly Zoom date to watch a miniseries with friends.
+Or if they just miss being social, encourage them to start a FaceTime book group, or make Zoom dates to watch a miniseries with friends.
 The act of making plans, completing fun tasks, and coming up with strategies, can make them feel less helpless and hopeless.

 - Make new goals.
 When you’ve lost something valued in your life, as we all have lately, it helps to find something to replace it.
 Help your kids make new goals.
-If summer camp isn’t happening, what else can they focus on over the summer?
+If holiday trips aren’t looking realistic, what can they focus on for next summer?
 What new skill can they learn that will be beneficial when this situation is over?
 What can they do to benefit others?